sabre-io/Baikal/INSTALL.md

 	interfaces will be produced in the future.

 - PHP 5.3.0 or newer with the following extensions:
-	- PDO and SQLite3
+	- PDO and SQLite3 or MySQL
         - DOM (php-xml)
 	Some extensions can be optionally compiled into PHP.
 A list of loaded extensions can be checked using the phpinfo() function.

 - 30 MB of disk space

-- Apache configuration that activates "FollowSymlinks"

 # 2 - Obtaining Baïkal